DJrizzley/literature/novels/moby_dick.md

 run from him in a terror of dismay.

-CHAPTER 120.
-The Deck Towards the End of the First Night Watch.
+# CHAPTER 120.
+The Deck Towards the End of the First Night Watch

 _Ahab standing by the helm.
 Starbuck approaching him._